godott/godott.github.io/menu/about.md

 </p>

 <p>
 In summer 2017, I was the <a href="http://www.mcs.anl.gov/career-opportunities/wj-cody-associates">WJ Cody fellow</a> in Argonne National Laborotary, collaborating with Paul Hovland in the PROVESA project.
-I used formal verification and model checking to faciliate the safe migration of large numerical softwares to new super computing architecture.
+I used formal verification and model checking to faciliate the safe migration of large numerical softwares to new super computing architectures.
 </p>